The Color Purple Discussion Guide:

 A few conversation starters

-Use this discussion guide to inspire in-depth thinking, and jump-start a conversation about The Color Purple by Alice Walker.
+se this discussion guide to inspire in-depth thinking, and jump-start a conversation about this banned book.
 There’s plenty here to set your mental wheels in motion.

 1. What is the significance of the color purple, and therefore the work’s title?